Demi Lovato Celebrates Her 27th Birthday With Ariana Grande & Her ‘New Family’ In Sweet Video

 GUYS!!!!!!!
 Dreams came true today for me.
 I officially have a NEW MANAGER!!!
 And not just any new manager but the one and only @scooterbraun!!!!
 Couldn’t be happier, inspired and excited to begin this next chapter with you Scooter!!!
 Thank you for believing in me and for being apart of this new journey.
 Let’s DO THIS!!!!!! ????????????

 Along with a photo of herself and Scooter, Lovato told fans that her dreams came true when she and Braun made a deal to make him her manager.
-Braun also manages a ton of other big talent including Justin Bieber and Ariana Grande.
+Braun also manages a ton of other big talent, including Justin Bieber and Ariana Grande.